Towerism/csce434-pp1/README.md

 match any directive that begins with `#define `.
 Then inside the lex rule I use `boost::regex_match` to determine if the define directive is well formed whilst simultaneously capturing the key and value for the replacement hash table.

+### Ill-formed Replacement Directive
+When a replacement directive is ill-formed, i.e. the replacement key doesn't exist in the hash table, I decided to pass a number of spaces equal to the length of the ill-formed directive to the scanner so the columns kept track of by the scanner would not surprise the user when the directive token is discarded.